Introduction

 Incomplete Examples

-Showing code snippets without context or setup.
-Incomplete examples give users false confidence and waste their time when the code doesn’t work.
+Showing code snippets without context or setup can give false confidence and waste users’ time when the code doesn’t work.

 Outdated Information